Repatriating Stolen Funds Very Difficult – Magu | Leadership Newspaper

 Repatriating Stolen Funds Very Difficult – Magu

-The acting chairman of the Economic and Financial Crimes Commission, EFCC, Ibrahim Magu has said it has been difficult for the commission to repatriate stolen funds and assets in safe havens abroad.
+Acting chairman of the Economic and Financial Crimes Commission (EFCC), Ibrahim Magu has said that it has been difficult for the commission to repatriate stolen funds and assets in safe havens abroad.

 This is even as he said the agency was fighting powerful forces in the country.